The 20 Best Hemolytic Disease of the Newborn Doctors Near Me in North Carolina, US

 Offers Telehealth

 "I specialize in caring for pregnancies involving maternal or fetal conditions.
 While I enjoy caring for patients with a broad range of concerns, much of my work centers on caring for patients who are planning pregnancy or who are pregnant while living with heart conditions or blood disorders.
 I enjoy building relationships with my patients during pregnancy and helping ensure safe and healthy births.
 Every day, I am reminded how lucky I am to work among so many talented colleagues at Duke Health.
 One of the best parts of my job is seeing how teamwork and planning can make our patients' birth experiences positive and memorable, even when a pregnancy is considered ""high risk"".".
 Dr. Federspiel is rated as an Advanced provider by MediFind in the treatment of Hemolytic Disease of the Newborn.
-His top areas of expertise are Hemolytic Disease of the Newborn, Eclampsia, Venous Thromboembolism (VTE), Percutaneous Coronary Intervention (PCI), and Stent Placement.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Hemolytic Disease of the Newborn, Venous Thromboembolism (VTE), Eclampsia, Stent Placement, and Percutaneous Coronary Intervention (PCI).
+Dr. Federspiel is board certified in American Board Of Obstetrics/Gynecology, Obstetrics & Gynecology.

 Advanced in Hemolytic Disease of the Newborn